PastelGF/rootandsteel/combat.md

 ## Retreating
 Running away from combat can be done if you are at least one zone away from the nearest enemy, succeed on a DEX save, and have a safe place to retreat too.

+## Wounds
+A PC that takes CRITICAL DAMAGE suffers a permanent wound.
+When a PC suffers a permanent wound, the PC either loses a limb, or recieves a minor cosmetic injury and loses a slot until they recieve medical attention during a city watch.